 Rhode Island Temporary Disability Insurance Act payments

-For the purposes of this credit, mandatory contributions to the Rhode Island Temporary Disability Insurance Act qualify as income taxes paid to the state of Rhode Island.
+For purposes of this credit, mandatory contributions made pursuant to the Rhode Island Temporary Disability Insurance Act qualify as income taxes paid to the state of Rhode Island.

 - Massachusetts income tax on the income you report to Rhode Island, or

 - Actual tax plus any RISDI you paid not to exceed Massachusetts income tax